CloudCannon/documentation/_drafts/free-jekyll-templates.md

 ---

-This release adds a choice of free Jekyll templates to the empty site state.&nbsp;
+This release adds a choice of free Jekyll templates to the empty site state.
+Included in this release are a number of additional features, aesthetic changes and bug fixes.

 **Features:**